JeremyMoeglich/functional_utilities/README.md

 # Functional Utilites

-A bunch of functions i use often
+A collection of utility functions for TypeScript.